Masque at the baptism of Prince Henry: A ship laden with sugar fish

 Neptune's ship was presented in a masque in the Great Hall of Stirling Castle.

 After this tableau was removed, a large model ship was brought into the Great Hall, or uncovered there.
 This was to evoke to the King's journey to Norway and Denmark in 1589 to meet Anne of Denmark, in the manner of Jason and the Argonauts, as if Neptune, the pilot of the ship, had made their marriage, despite the "conspiracies of witches".
 The fore-sail was painted with a compass and the North Star, the main sail with the arms of Scotland and Denmark.
 Thetis and Triton were also on board, with six sailors wearing shot-silk, and fourteen musicians dressed in Stewart red and yellow.
 The ship was accompanied by three women dressed as mermaids or sirens, as Parthenope, Ligeia, and Leucosia, who sang and mimed in time to the music.
 There were thirty six working brass cannons.

-The ship was laden with all kinds of fish made from sugar, including herring, whiting, flounders, oysters, whelks, crabs and clams, served in Venetian glasses tinted with azure, which were distributed while Arion seated on a dolphin played his harp.
+The ship was laden with all kinds of fish made from sugar, including herring, whiting, flounders, oysters, whelks, lobsters, crabs, and clams "all vividly represented in their own shape.
+The desserts were served in Venetian glasses tinted with azure, which were distributed while Arion seated on a dolphin played his harp.
 Some Latin verses in praise of Anne were sung, followed by Psalm 128 in canon with musical accompaniment.
 Triton blew his trumpet and Neptune whistled, and then the ship sailed away, firing the rest of its guns.
 Fowler's book gives the dimensions:"Presently after the returning of the Chariot, entered a most sumpteous, artificiall, and well proportioned ship, the length of her keele, was 18. foot, and her bredth 8. foote: from her bottome to her highest flagge, was 40. foot: the Sea shee stoode vpon, was 24. foot long, with bredth convenient: her motion was so artificially devised within her self, that none could perceive what brought her in."

 William Fowler explained the theme of the ship, attributing it King James, and showing that it related to the sea journeys of James VI and Anne of Denmark in 1589, "The Kings Majestie, having undertaken in such a desperate time, to sayle to Norway, and like a newe Jason, to bring his Queene our gracious Lady to this Kingdome, being detained and stopped by the conspiracies of Witches, and such devillish Dragons, thought it very meet, to followe forth this his owne invention".

 The ship was kept for many years in the Chapel Royal.
 The English writer John Ray saw it in 1662.
 In 1610 the masque Tethys' Festival at the investiture of Prince Henry as Prince of Wales also had a maritime theme, Anne of Denmark played a sea goddess Tethys in Milford Haven harbour, while her ladies-in-waiting personified rivers.
 The banquet at the King James's baptism in December 1566 at Stirling Castle had also involved food on moving stages, with dancing choreographed by Bastian Pagez.